Amicus (trade union): Conferences and committees

-As a general rule any candidate for a position on a committee of the union must also be a workplace representative, in order to retain the connection with workplaces.
-However retired members may hold branch positions; until a rule change in 2005, retired members wishing to hold a position other than Branch Secretary needed the NEC's consent.
-A further exception is made for the equalities committees where a committee member is expected to be in employment but need not be a representative.
+As a general rule any candidate for a position on a committee of the union also had to be a workplace representative, in order to retain the connection with workplaces.
+However, retired members could hold branch positions; until a rule change in 2005, retired members wishing to hold a position other than Branch Secretary needed the NEC's consent.
+A further exception was made for the equalities committees, where a committee member was expected to be in employment but did not need to be a representative.

 Amicus conferences are organised on a two-yearly cycle with national Policy Conferences taking place in odd-numbered years, and sectoral, national equality and regional branch conferences being held in the intervening years.
 This differs with MSF and AEEU arrangements where national conferences took place on an annual basis.
 Similarly, Regional Councils meet every two months as opposed to monthly under MSF.

-Due to the two-yearly cycle, Amicus does not have a President, because legislation requires the position to be elected annually - either by delegates to annual conference, or the entire membership.
+Due to the two-yearly cycle, Amicus does not have a President, because legislation requires the position to be elected annually – either by delegates to annual conference, or the entire membership.
 In view of the cost of a national postal ballot, the Chair of the NEC was given the role of chairing the 2005 Policy and Rules Conferences.

 The only Rules Conference of Amicus took place in 2005.
 The next Rules Conference was planned to take place in 2009, but following the merger with the T+G it is now likely to take place in 2010, as part of the wider Unite union.